The ISIS Target Station 2 Phase II project is now complete, and details of developments of the four instruments in the

 of disciplines such as engineering material sciences, battery research, earth science and

 cultural heritage.
-The instrument was formally opened in October 2016 and is now well into
+The instrument was formally opened in October 2016 and is now an operational beamline.

 Zoom is a small angle instrument which complements the existing SANS2D instrument by exploiting neutron polarisation techniques and is part of the Phase II Project.
-Zoom, which is co-funded by the Indian Department of Science and Technology's Nanomission project, has entered its commissioning phase and will enter the user programme in Autumn 2018.
+Zoom, whose construction was co-funded by the Indian Department of Science and Technology's Nanomission project, entered the user programme in March 2019.

 ChipIR is an innovative instrument to provide rapid testing of the effect of atmospheric